From hiking to biking, from shopping to star-gazing, this small town has a lot to offer…

 This dramatic landmark owes its name to the practice of hiding cattle plundered during cross-border raids.
 Walter Scott wrote: ‘It looks as if four hills were laying their heads together, to shut out daylight from the dark hollow space between them.
 A damned deep, black, blackguard-looking abyss of a hole it is.’
 But don’t let that put you off!

 A spectacular nature reserve and hanging valley.
 Its magnificent waterfall cascades at 60m and is the fifth highest in the UK.
 Take a walk up to Loch Skeen (45 minutes) and marvel at the dramatic scenery, craggy hillsides and geological interest, wild flowers and upland birds.

 Remember them?
 From speciality delis to antique emporiums and quirky stopoffs, Moffat is flourishing with independent retailers.
 Check out Well Street and the High Street (a double high street no less) for all sorts of finds you’re unlikely to see anywhere else.

 Don’t forget your binoculars – you’ll easily spot birds of prey in Moffat with buzzards being a common sight.
 Red kites were successfully introduced to the region in 2001 – head to nearby Castle Douglas where you’ll find a feeding ground for them.
 Gretna is not just about getting married and shopping.
-You can also watch the summation of starlings here.
-But most exciting of all are the golden eagles.
+You can also watch the dramatic murmuration of starlings here.
+But most exciting of all?
+The golden eagles.
 To boost the population here in Dumfries and Galloway and the Borders, three chicks from the Highlands were released into the wild – at a secret location – in the Moffat Hills.
 Find out more here.

 5 Moffat walks